shopware/shopware/changelog/_unreleased/2022-11-10-deprecate-message-queue-wrapper.md

 # Core
 * Deprecated several classes in the `MessageQueue` component, as we will remove our wrapper around the symfony messenger and enqueue as well in 6.5.0.
 This mostly affects the retry handling and encryption we build ourselves previously.
 * Deprecated `Shopware\Core\Framework\MessageQueue\Handler\AbstractMessageHandler`, use `\Symfony\Component\Messenger\Handler\MessageSubscriberInterface` directly instead.
+* Deprecated all classes that extend the `Shopware\Core\Framework\MessageQueue\Handler\AbstractMessageHandler`, as those will only implement the `MessageSubscriberInterface` and will be final and internal in 6.5.0.
+* Deprecated `\Shopware\Elasticsearch\Framework\Indexing\IndexerOffset::__construct` as the first parameter now expects an array of languageIds directly, passing a LanguageIdCollection is deprecated and will be removed in 6.5.0.
 ___
 # Upgrade Information
 ### MessageQueue Deprecations